Best Low Watt Tube Amp Recommendations 2025

 Things to Consider When Buying a Small / Low Watt Tube Amp

-If you’re not sure where to start on your hunt for a small tube amp, or you just want to brush up on your background knowledge before putting any money down, check out the sections below.
+If youโ€™re not sure where to start on your hunt for a small tube amp, or you just want to brush up on your background knowledge before putting any money down, check out the sections below.

 Tube Amp Overview

-Back in the '60s, tube amps hovered around 15 watts.
-The Vox AC15 was used to great success by acts like The Beatles as the loudness was adequate to keep up with the drum kit.
+Back in the ’60s, Tube Amps hovered around 15 watts.
+The Vox AC15 was used to great success by acts like The Beatles, as the loudness was adequate to keep up with the drum kit.
 But, as their fanbase grew, so did venue sizes and the volume of screaming fans.

 PA Systems back then were not as efficient as they are now.
 Medium size venues have sound systems that could only get loud enough for the vocals.
-Miking guitar cabs was also out of the question since it would distort the PA system as well.
+Miking guitar cabs were also out of the question since it would distort the PA system as well.
 The solution was to double the wattage and double the speakers, coming up with models like the Vox AC30 and from Fender, the Twin Reverb.

 As rock music grew in popularity and venues grew, The demand for high-wattage amps like the 100W Marshall Super Lead by guitarists like Pete Townshend came into vogue.
 Soon, stages became filled with the iconic “wall of amps” which were all actually plugged in and extremely loud!